-- 2019: The EU-funded study ‘Back To School’ (“Terug naar school – Zurück zur Schule”) is a study assessing the prevalence of school absenteeism in children and adolescents receiving treatment for mental disorders.
+- 2019 - 2020: The EU-funded study ‘Back To School’ (“Terug naar school – Zurück zur Schule”) is a study assessing the prevalence of school absenteeism in children and adolescents receiving treatment for mental disorders.
+Currently the data is being analysed.
 The study is conducted by a Euregio Rhein-Waal consortium of four mental health providers for children and adolescents: Karakter (Child- and Adolescent psychiatry of the University of Nijmegen, Netherlands), GGnet (Mental health service provider in Nijmegen, Netherlands), LVR-Clinic Viersen (Department for child- and adolescent psychiatry, Germany), and LVR-Clinic / University Clinic Essen (Department for child- and adolescent psychiatry, Germany).

 - 2019 February: The German version of the School Non-Attendance Checklist (SNACK) has been prepared.
 This checklist supports screening for types of absenteeism, including school refusal, truancy, school withdrawal, and school exclusion.
-Contact: Martin Knollmann (firstname.lastname@example.org) or Volker Reissner (email@example.com) at the Department of Child and Adolescent Psychiatry, LVR-Klinikum Essen, University of Duisburg-Essen at the LVR-Clinic, Essen.
+Contact Martin Knollmann or Volker Reissner at the Department of Child and Adolescent Psychiatry, LVR-Klinikum Essen, University of Duisburg-Essen at the LVR-Clinic, Essen.

 Past activities and achievements